Noahvocat/UnicornPKG-FireSoul/README.md

 ### How do I report a package?
 ### You simply create an issue with the tag Package Report

+## YOUR PACKAGES MUST BE KID FRIENDLY AND THEY SHOULD NOT HAVE ANY MALICIOUS CONTENT!
 ## Packages list

 ### FireSoul